17 Diseases That Are More Common in Women Than in Men

 Though one in three people overall have asthma, the Asthma and Allergy Foundation of America notes that 9.8 percent of women over the age of 18 have the respiratory disorder, compared to just 5.4 percent of men.

 Type 1 Autoimmune Hepatitis

-Though approximately 80 percent of all Americans with osteoporosis are female, it’s a condition that every individual needs to worry about as they age.
+Osteoporosis more commonly affects women than men.
+However, though approximately 80 percent of all Americans with osteoporosis are female, it's a condition that every individual needs to worry about as they age.
 This disease causes the bones to become so brittle that even an action as minor as sneezing can cause a fracture.